stefanv/skimage-org/governance.md

 - *leader*: an elected individual who guides the team.
-- *contributors*: active contributors to the project, those having more than 5 PRs merged in the last year.
+- *contributors*: active contributors to the project, those having more than x PRs merged (counting a maximum of one per month) in the last y years.
 - *trustees*: a group elected by the *contributors* that provide strategic feedback.